merative/spm-ui-upgrade-helper/packages/gatsby-docs/src/pages/customer/customer_ignores.md

 title: Ignoring files
 ---

-You can ignore files that you do not want to be affected by the tool.
-Ignore certain files by creating a file called `.spm-uiuh-ignore` that contains patterns to ignore.
+You can ignore files that you do not want to be affected by the tool by creating a file called `.spm-uiuh-ignore` that contains the patterns to ignore.

 Place the `.spm-uiuh-ignore` file in the root of your 7.0.11.0 development environment.

 The file follows the same rules as a [.gitignore](http://git-scm.com/docs/gitignore) file.
 All paths are relative to the `.spm-uiuh-ignore` file location.